0xdefaceme/whitepaper/README.md

 the vulnerability report along with a request of 1 ETH to the contract operator confidentially.

-We'd like to highlight several reasons for why we thing it would be beneficial for attacker and contract operator to go through the protocol's process instead.
+We'd like to highlight several reasons for why we think it would be beneficial for attacker and contract operator to go through the protocol's process instead.
 (1) It makes the disclosure of vulnerabilities transparent by committing all relevant information on-chain.
 At any point in the process anyone can see if